 Examples:

-The Stavros – Farsala artesian acquifer (S20) confined the overexploited groundwater of the area (S10),

-The posthole (S20) confined the organic material (S10) identified in the 1997 analysis of the post holes of the structure 2 in the Tutu archaeological village site

-= Borehole No1234 confines intake No5
+The Stavros – Farsala artesian acquifer (S20) confined the overexploited groundwater of the area (S10) (Rozos et al., 2017)The posthole (S20) confined the organic material (S10) identified in the 1997 analysis of the post holes of the structure 2 in the Tutu archaeological village site (Righter, 2002)= Borehole No1234 confines intake No5 (InGeoCloudS - INspiredGEOdata CLOUD Services D2.2 2012;D2.3 2013)

+Decision: scope note accepted, examples accepted.
+Athina add ref to borehole if possible.
+Close this issue!!

 O8 observed (was observed by)